getvictor/website/content/page/speaking/_index.md

 **CodeMash 2026**
 **Dates:** January 13-16, 2026
 **Location:** Sandusky, Ohio
-**Session:** Modularizing a 10-Year Monolith: The Architecture, The People, and the Pain
+**Session:** Modularizing a 10-Year Monolith: The Architecture, the People, and the Pain

 **FOSDEM 2026**
 **Dates:** January 31-February 1, 2026
 **Location:** Brussels, Belgium
 **Sessions:**
 An Endpoint Telemetry Blueprint for Security Teams
-Modularizing a 10-Year Monolith: The Architecture, The People, and the Pain
+Modularizing a 10-Year Monolith: The Architecture, the People, and the Pain

 **NDC Security 2026**
 **Dates:** March 2-5, 2026